knative/docs/serving/accessing-logs.md

 ## Kibana and Elasticsearch

-* To open the Kibana UI (the visualization tool for [Elasticsearch](https://info.elastic.co), enter the following command:
+* To open the Kibana UI (the visualization tool for [Elasticsearch](https://info.elastic.co), start a local proxy with the following command:
   ```shell
   kubectl proxy
   ```